ninanorgren/yggdrasil-widgets/README.md

 * course_type: \<list\> Displays all courses of one or more types.
 Types can be: 'courses', 'events', 'all'
 * public_token: \<str\> Required to select courses from a specified club
 * description: \<bool\> Show the first 4 lines of the course description.
 Defaults to true
+* show_closed: \bool\ Show courses where the registration is closed.
+Defaults to false